Save

 Inhalation through the nose When air is breathed in, it comes mostly in the nose, where it is warmed, moistened and cleaned within the nasal cavity.
 Large dust particles are filtered by hairs in the nose.
 Smaller particles and some bacteria are trapped by cilia.

-Gas exchange from trachea to alveoli Air passes down the trachea, which divides into two bronchi.
-The bronchi divides into even smaller tubes called bronchioles, which end in clusters of sacs called alveoli, which is covered in capillaries where gas exchange occurs.
+Gas exchange from trachea to alveoli Air goes through the nose then passes down the trachea, which divides into two bronchi.
+The bronchi divides into smaller tubes called bronchioles, which end in clusters of sacs called alveoli, which is covered in capillaries where gas exchange occurs.

 Circulatory system Transports oxygen, carbon dioxide, glucose and other nutrients to and from cells.
 It is composed of the heart, blood vessels and blood.
 It is a double system. (lungs and body)